Gift Industry Statistics [All You Need To Know]

 • 72 million greeting cards are sold each year for Father’s Day.

-• 1 in 4 gifted Father’s Day cards have humor in them (typically dad-jokes).
+• 1 in 4 gifted Father’s Day cards has humor in them (typically dad jokes).

 • 91% of fathers prefer experiences as gifts for Father’s Day.